-Portland Global Initiatives is a registered nonprofit with a mission to increase awareness about global water issues and lead the way in sustainably addressing both the issues, and the need.
-The group holds the annual fundraising events to raise funds to support global water projects.
+Portland Global Initiatives (PGI) is a registered nonprofit with a mission to increase local awareness about global water issues and lead the way in sustainably addressing both the issues and the need.
+In addition to creating and presenting educational programming for local elementary and middle school classes, PGI holds annual fundraising events to support global water projects.
 Each year an event is held in honor of UN World Water Day.
-The board formed in 2010 and gained their 501 (c) 3 status in January, 2011.
+The board formed in 2010 and gained their 501 (c) 3 status in January of 2011.

 We all know the essential building blocks of life: food, shelter, clothing, and water.
-Often times we take these for granted, knowing that they are always there for us but for many in the world that simply isn’t the case.
+For the most part in Portland these essentials are easilly accesible – but for many in developing countries that simply isn’t the case.
 All around the world people, mostly young girls, walk miles each day to secure their families’ daily water supply.